IntelPython/numba-dpex/docs/index.rst

 Welcome to numba-dppy's documentation!
 ======================================

-Numba-dppy is a standalone extension to the `Numba
+numba-dppy is a standalone extension to the `Numba
 <https://numba.pydata.org/>`_ JIT compiler that adds `SYCL
-<https://www.khronos.org/sycl/>`_ programming capabilities to the compiler.
+<https://www.khronos.org/sycl/>`_ programming capabilities to Numba. numba-dppy
-Numba-dppy supports SYCL programming in two modes:
+uses `dpCtl <https://github.com/IntelPython/dpctl>`_ to support SYCL features and currently Intel's `DPC++ <https://github.com/intel/llvm/blob/sycl/sycl/doc/GetStartedGuide.md>`_ is the only SYCL runtime supported by numba-dppy.

+There are two programming models to program SYCL devices using numba-dppy:

-  - Explicit kernel programming mode.
+  - An explicit kernel programming mode.

     .. code-block:: python

         import numpy as np
         import numba_dppy, numba_dppy as dppy
         import dpctl